AlexxNica/stacki-kubernetes/README.md

 ##### Docker - we have to talk

-The Docker registry runs insecurely in Phase
+The Docker registry runs insecurely in Phase 2.
+I'll eventually change that, I'm looking for use cases here before I do.
+So speak up.

 Okay, with Docker there are two options: if no nodes don't have internet access, or if at least the frontend has internet access.